 Christians aren’t supposed to have emotional problems.
-But we do.
-Believers in the Lord Jesus Christ are just as fallen as other people, though forgiveness (Psalm 103:12) does makes all the difference.
-Even so, reconciliation with God the Father does not eliminate the suffering which marks this side of eternity.
-Pretending otherwise is a foolishness in which those of us who struggle with social isolation cannot allow ourselves to indulge.
+But some of us do.
+Believers in the Lord Jesus Christ are just as fallen as other people, though forgiveness (Psalm 103:12) makes hope possible.

 It may be that we who take on the name of Christ have more issues than other people.
 As Jesus said,